kevin-44/WAX_Creator_API_Integration/README.md

 > **Note**: An **&** separates each parameter when using the `GET` method (you may have seen this in an URL of a website).

-A typical error response may look like this:
+When you receive an error, it may typically look like this:

 ```json
 {